EstebanMendez01/online-portfolio/src/projects/vue-component.md

 ---
-title: Vue Date Picker
+title: Terminal
 emoji: 🗓
 metaDescription: This is a sample meta description.
 If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
 date: 2019-01-01T00:00:00.000Z
-summary: This is a Vue component I made
+summary: This is a Terminal I made
 tags:
-  - javascript
-  - vue
-  - aws
+  - python
 ---

 ### Task